db47h/grog/README.md

 on the i5 compared to the FX and this clearly shows that channels are the bottleneck in this scenario.

+TODO: GPU loads are wrong! this needs proper testing

 Note that I did not test much further on the i5 since its GTX 940MX GPU gets to 100% load at about 40000 quads total, regardless of using concurrent code or not.
 The FX6300 tested has a GTX 1050 ti which reaches 80% load with 70000